 UIResourceRenderer Component

-component is the main entry point for rendering MCP-UI resources in your React application.
+component is the main entry point for rendering MCP-UI resources in your application.
 It automatically detects the resource type and renders the appropriate component internally.
+It is available as a React component and as a Web Component.

 Why use UIResourceRenderer